What is an Airdrop?

-Airdrops have traditionally been used as a guerilla marketing tactic, allowing lesser known projects or coins just starting out to increase awareness and build community and circulation.
-However, as the crypto, NFT and DeFi ecosystem evolve, so too have the ways in which airdrops are employed.
+Airdrops are traditionally a guerilla marketing tactic.
+Allowing lesser-known projects or coins just starting out to increase awareness and build community and circulation.
+However, as the crypto, NFT and DeFi ecosystem evolve, so have the ways in which projects employ airdrops.

 Different Types of Airdrop

-As we mentioned, the practice of using airdrops has evolved over time in sync with whatever was happening in the crypto scene more broadly.
-So let’s begin with the original use-case, and then move on to some of the more recent developments.
+As we mentioned, the practice of using airdrops is evcolving over time in sync with whatever was happening in the crypto scene more broadly.
+So let’s begin with the original use case, and then move on to some of the more recent developments.

 Standard or Bounty Airdrop

 Supply and demand is the most fundamental law of economics.
 This law is the driving force behind the entire business world, and it also applies to the crypto world.
-Standard drops are all about creating demand – the more people are aware of the project, the more mouths are talking about it, the more likely there is to be a demand for that token.
-This gives the project a chance to drive up the value of their native token before the defining moment when it’s featured on an exchange.
+Standard drops are all about creating demand.
+The more people are aware of the project, the more mouths are talking about it, the more likely there is to be a demand for that token.
+This gives the project a chance to drive up the value of their native token.
+Before the defining moment when it features on an exchange.

-Standard Airdrops typically do not require you to hold any coins or tokens to be eligible – which makes sense, since they are generally used by new or unknown projects.
-All you need is a crypto public address for the tokens to be deposited.
+Standard Airdrops typically do not require you to hold any coins or tokens to be eligible.
+Which makes sense, since they are generally in use by new or unknown projects.
+All you need is a crypto public address to deposit the tokens.

-Users are typically asked to perform very simple and non-resource intensive tasks like providing email addresses or signing up for a newsletter in exchange for, say, $5 worth of crypto tokens.
+Users are typically performing very simple and non-resource-intensive tasks like providing email addresses or signing up for a newsletter in exchange for, say, $5 worth of crypto tokens.
 This incentivizes the users to share some of their information with the project’s team that they may use for marketing or other purposes.
 Further, the user is also likely to share the project within his/her circle, thus increasing the project’s visibility.

 If the novelty’s worn off of your Bored Ape and you’re wondering what’s next for the world’s richest monkey-based high society club, say no more.